 Tomato Insect Pest Management

-Tomatoes are a staple in gardens across the county.
+Tomatoes are a staple in gardens across the country.
 In Florida, however, year-round high temperatures present a unique problem: year-round pests.

 Below are a number of Florida's most common tomato insect pests.
 No garden will ever be pest free, but with integrated pest management, or IPM, you can enjoy your harvest and still protect the pollinators that service your garden.